-We rely on trade secrets and confidentiality agreements to protect our unpatentedknow-how, technology, and other proprietary information, including unpatented proprietary radiation detection expertise, continuing technological innovation and other trade secrets some of which is licensed from third parties, and to develop and maintain our competitive position.
+We rely on trade secrets and confidentiality agreements to protect our unpatented know-how, technology, and other proprietary information, including unpatented proprietary radiation detection expertise, continuing technological innovation and other trade secrets some of which is licensed from third parties, and to develop and maintain our competitive position.
 With respect to our products, we consider trade secrets and know-how to be one of our primary sources of intellectual property rights.
 However, trade secrets and know-how can be difficult to protect.
-We seek to protect these trade secrets and other proprietary technology, in part, by entering intonon-disclosure and confidentiality agreements with parties who have access to them, such as our employees, corporate collaborators, outside contractors, consultants, advisors, and other third parties.
+We seek to protect these trade secrets and other proprietary technology, in part, by entering into non-disclosure and confidentiality agreements with parties who have access to them, such as our employees, corporate collaborators, outside contractors, consultants, advisors, and other third parties.
 We also enter into confidentiality and invention or patent assignment agreements with our employees and consultants.
-We cannot guarantee that we have entered into such agreements with each party that may have or have had access to our trade secrets or proprietary information, including our technology and processes.
-Despite these efforts, any of these parties may breach the agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
+We cannot guarantee that we have entered into such agreements with each party that may have or have had access to our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
 Enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, expensive, and time-consuming, and the outcome is unpredictable.
-In addition, some courts inside and outside the U.S. are less willing or unwilling to protect trade secrets.
-If any of our trade secrets were to be lawfully obtained or independently developed by a competitor or other third party, we would have no right to prevent them from using that technology or information to compete with us.
+In addition, some courts inside and outside the U.S. are less willing or unwilling to protect them from using that technology or information to compete with us.
 If any of our trade secrets were to be disclosed to or independently developed by a competitor or other third party, it could materially and adversely affect our competitive position, business, results of operations and financial condition.